1 4 Inch In Ml

 Q: What if my object isn't a regular shape (like a cylinder, cube, or sphere)?

 A: For irregular shapes, you might need more advanced techniques like water displacement to measure the volume.
-Fill a container with a known volume of water, submerge the object, and measure the increase in water level.
+On the flip side, fill a container with a known volume of water, submerge the object, and measure the increase in water level.
 This increase in volume will correspond to the object's volume.

 Q: Are there any other units of volume I should know?